 If you didn’t get a chance to prepare some frozen meals before baby came along this would be a really great time to enlist the help of some friends.

-This is all part of the fourth trimester adjustment period.
+This is all part and parcel of the fourth trimester adjustment period.

 Never be afraid to say no to visitors.
 Your body has just gone through a major upheaval and you need time to recover from that.

-Understandably people will want to see your new baby but they do have to respect the fact that you need a little time to feel human again.
+Understandably people will want to see your new baby which is fine but they do have to respect the fact that you need a little time to feel human again.

 The 4th trimester is never going to be an easy breeze so you have to make things work to your own advantage.

-In all honesty people like to feel helpful and will gladly oblige.
+In all honesty, people like to feel helpful and will gladly oblige your request.

 If you can’t make it into the shower before midday, it’s fine.
 You just had a baby and you are stilling trying to find your feet.